ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 ## Introduction

-This document explains how to setup a dual-boot Windows 10 and Linux Mint system, without disk encryption, from start to finish.
+This document explains how to setup a dual-boot Windows 10 and Linux Mint system from start to finish.

 Here are the assumptions about your system that this document
 makes: